 A trademark is a logo, slogan, or some distinguishing mark that identifies your product or brand to the public, so that purchasers can distinguish your work from others that may be of lesser reputation or quality.
 In the realm of software, an example is the readily recognized Microsoft Windows name and logo.
 Once you develop a trademark for your program, you can protect it by having your attorney register if with the Texas Secretary of State and the United States Patent and Trademark Office (USPTO).
 When registering your trademark in Texas, it must already be in use in the jurisdiction.
 It must be distinctive and sufficiently different from any other trademark currently registered with either the Texas Secretary of State or the USPTO that a consumer would not be likely to confuse it with any other.

 Getting the Help You Need to Protect Your Software Design

 Software as intellectual property is an exploding phenomenon.
 The law behind it is extremely complex and subject to interpretation and change.
 You need an attorney with both legal and technical expertise who is licensed and registered with the USPTO to practice this demanding area of law.
 In Dallas, Texas, you can get the personalized, experienced legal advice and representation in pursuing a patent, trademark, or copyright by contacting the law offices of Yee & Associates.
-We offer a free telephone consultation, so don’t wait; protect your valuable intellectual property now.
+We offer a telephone consultation, so don’t wait; protect your valuable intellectual property now.